 The word “Klahowya” means welcome, and each summer Aboriginal people from across British Columbia come together to build Klahowya Village in Stanley Park to welcome visitors from around the world, and share authentic Aboriginal experiences, traditions and culture.

 Set in the heart of Vancouver’s beautiful Stanley Park, Klahowya Village immerses visitors in British Columbia’s fascinating and thriving Aboriginal cultures.
-Travel through the forest on the Spirit Catcher miniature train and discover the Legend of the Sasquatch, watch cultural performances, shop the Artisan Marketplace, sample First Nations fare and much more.
+Travel through the forest on the Spirit Catcher miniature train and discover the Legend of the Spirit Bear, watch cultural performances, shop the Artisan Marketplace, sample First Nations fare and much more.

 Follow our page on Facebook for updates, special offers and to win fabulous prizes.